remix-run/remix/templates/vite-cloudflare/README.md

 npm run typegen
 ```

-This should have been done for you initially via the `postinstall` script,
-but you will need to rerun typegen whenever you make changes to `wrangler.toml`.
+You will need to rerun typegen whenever you make changes to `wrangler.toml`.

 ## Development